 What about a cup of coffee with a view over the rooftops of Vienna?

 When talking about our favorite places for a cup of coffee, Hildebrandt Café must not be missing from our list!
 Where should we start?
 With its gorgeous rose garden right next to Schönborn Park that truly feels like a green oasis in the middle of the 8th district?
 Or with its cute interior, or its rustic winter garden that allows you to enjoy garden views even on rainy days?
 We suggest you go there and see for yourself.
 As Hildebrandt Café is also part of the Volkskundemuseum, you can combine your museum visit with enjoying a delicious organic coffee right afterwards.
-We highly suggest to make a reservation though, as the best seats are always quickly taken.
+We highly suggest making a reservation though, as the best seats are always quickly taken.

 If you are strolling through the first district and want to escape the city buzz for a bit, Kleines Café at Franziskanerplatz is our favorite hideaway.
 Enjoy the sunshine on one of the tables in front of the café, or find yourself a cozy spot in the literally quite small, traditional café, watch people passing by and enjoying your Melange.
 By the way, did you know that the café was also one of the main locations in the film “Before Sunrise”?